openSUSE/news-o-o/_posts/2012-03-27-software-opensuse-org-calling-for-ruby-hackers.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2012-03-27 21:22:35+00:00
 layout: post
 link: https://news.opensuse.org/2012/03/27/software-opensuse-org-calling-for-ruby-hackers/
+slug: software-opensuse-org-calling-for-ruby-hackers
-title: "software.openSUSE.org calling for Ruby Hackers!"
+title: software.openSUSE.org calling for Ruby Hackers!
+wordpress_id: 13067
 categories:
 - Infrastructure
 - Project
 ---

 About 2 weeks ago Thomas "digitaltom" Schmidt of the openSUSE Boosters started working on a refresh of the software.opensuse.org search interface.
 In that time, he has transformed the quite technical search UI into one which is a lot more modern and far easier to use.
 But there's quite a bit of work in designing and building a new way of searching the whole buildservice repository with its 170.000+ packages in an userfriendly and logical way.
 If you're up for it, we could use your help!
 <!-- more -->
 [gallery order="DESC" orderby="title"]